rtCamp/Frappe-Manager/docs/commands/ssl.md

 **Examples**:

 _Show acme.sh help and available commands_
+Displays acme.sh help.
+Use for learning available subcommands and flags.
 ```bash
 fm ssl acme-sh
 ```

 _List all certificates managed by acme.sh_
+Lists certificates that acme.sh currently manages in its home directory.
 ```bash
 fm ssl acme-sh --list
 ```

 _Show certificate information for a domain_
+Shows detailed information for a managed certificate for the domain.
 ```bash
 fm ssl acme-sh --info -d example.com
 ```

 _Check acme.sh version_
+Prints the installed acme.sh version used by FM.
 ```bash
 fm ssl acme-sh --version
 ```

 _Upgrade acme.sh to latest version_
+Upgrades the bundled acme.sh installation to the latest release.
 ```bash
 fm ssl acme-sh --upgrade
 ```

 _Force renew certificate for a domain_
+Forces a renewal for a certificate using acme.sh; advanced option for recovery and testing.
 ```bash
 fm ssl acme-sh --renew -d example.com --force
 ```